01mf02/gedenkt.at/blog/2015-01-20-regex-replacement.md

 Sigh.
 I knew this was not going to be that easy.
 So I somehow have to remove the old regex-compat package.
 Luckily, it turned out that I had a package called libghc-regex-compat-dev on my Linux system, which I removed via my package manager.
 After that, I could load Text.Regex just fine, and it matched strings containing "strange" characters just as well.
 Great!

 Now we are able to match simple test strings, but we want to search and replace within a whole file.
 How do we do that?
-Luckily, Haskell has an enormously convenient function `interact`, which reads from standard input, passes the input to a function, and writes the output of the function to standard output.
+Luckily, Haskell has an awesome function called `interact`, which reads from standard input, passes the input to a function, and writes the output of the function to standard output.
 The solution utilising `interact` is:

 ~~~ haskell
 main = interact (\ f -> subRegex (mkRegex regex) f "![\\2](\\1)\n")